INSTRUCTION OF THE RECRUIT

 3rd.
 Bring the right foot smartly back in a line with the left.

-To the Left about, face.
 1st.
 Place the right heel against the ball of the left toe, keeping the shoulders square to the front.

 2nd.
 Raise the toes, and turn to the left about on both heels.